raghavendran35/UniversalCircuitBreaker/README.md

 ![GitHub](https://img.shields.io/github/license/raghavendran35/AgnosticCB?style=flat-square)
 # AgnosticCB
 ### Overviews
 AgnosticCB is a bundled [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) implemenation.
-It's a non-language-native implementation of the pattern which should afford flexibility of use.
+It's a non-language-native implementation of the pattern which should afford flexibility of use so anyone can host it on their infrastructure

 Goal: Don't be reactive, be proactive